Bentleyj/BeyondPhotography/README.md

 ### Day 32

 Went back to my old oil painting effect from day 14 because I posted it on instagram and got some feedback.
 I created kind of a weird version which works but also creates some funny colored edges around things.
 Quite cool actually!

+### Day 33

+Long break again due to work in NYC so I made a little test with pixelation fading in and out.
+Not sure happy with the results but I did learn a lot about how to manipulate sin curves in to an effect that I want.
+This one reminds me of Lego.